 The phrase ‘save the best till last’ springs to mind on this Argentinian adventure, as you head north to reach the region’s capital city of Salta.
 Visit the Cathedral where iconic patriotic hero General Güemes rests, and San Bernardo Convent, Salta’s oldest religious building and best example of indigenous and colonial art in the city.

 The true pièce de résistance, however, lies even further north in the Jujuy Province at the Unesco Site of Quebrada de Humahuaca.
 This natural spectacle is not worth missing on your journey through Northern Argentina.
-Picture layers and layers of creamy white sediment mixed with deep reds and vivid greens to produce a unique landscape of colour that will delight your senses.
+Picture layers and layers of creamy white sediment mixed with deep reds and vivid greens to produce a unique landscape of color that will delight your senses.
 Your final lodgings on this journey is the calming Manantial del Silencio, at the foot of the majestic and marzipan-like Cerro de Siete Colores, iconic and awe-inspiring all one and the perfect place to reflect on your adventure.

 Forget Salar de Uyuni in Bolivia, we’ve got Argentina’s answer to the best salt flats around.
 Take a day trip to Salinas Grandes at 4140m above sea level, and with over 12,000 hectares of salt that create a startling contrast against the clear blue Argentinean skies.
 Check out the rectangular salt basins from where the salt is regularly dug out or simply stare in awe at the panoramic scene before you, a stark contrast to all that has come before on this adventure, and so ending the trip on a high, literally.
 For one last amazing experience your guide will set up a private wine-tasting experience where you can enjoy the splendor of the salt flats with a glass in hand.